riz4d/Attendance-Calculator/README.md

 ## Explanation

-The `attendance_calc` function performs the following steps:
+This program performs the following steps:

 1. Calculates the current attendance percentage based on the input data and rounds it to two decimal places.